YuwenHuang0/YuwenHuang0.github.io/_pages/about.md

   </div>

   <p class="home-lead">
-    I am a postdoctoral researcher working at the intersection of information theory, machine learning, optimization, and quantum information.
-My research develops provable and scalable methods for inference, counting, and optimization by combining probabilistic graphical models, combinatorics, Bethe and graph-cover techniques, tensor-network representations, and distributed quantum computation.
+    I am a postdoctoral researcher working at the intersection of information theory, statistical physics, machine learning, optimization, and quantum information.
+My research develops provable and scalable methods for inference, counting, and optimization by combining probabilistic graphical models, combinatorics, Bethe and graph-cover techniques, tensor-network representations, ideas from statistical physics, and distributed quantum computation.
   </p>
   <p class="home-lead">
     A central theme of my work is to use structural insight to design algorithms that are both mathematically rigorous and computationally practical.
 I am also interested in how these ideas can lead to future applications in machine learning.